 If there is an aspect of travelling in this country that can be a bit confusing and hard to navigate, it’s transportation.
 Things in Georgia are a little bit different from the rest of Europe and it can be a bit daunting if you’re not familiar with it.

 Luckily, travelling around Georgia doesn’t have to be too tricky, especially if you’re travelling between well-trafficked areas as there tend to be numerous different options available for you.
-The other thing that is great about travelling in Georgia is that the public transit network, though quite different from other European countries, is extensive and as reliable as can be expected in Georgia.
+The other thing that is great about travelling in Georgia is that the public transport network, though quite different from other European countries, is extensive and as reliable as can be expected in Georgia.

 If you’re travelling on a budget or want a local experience, then your best bet for getting around Georgia is via marshrutka, or minibuses, that offer connections throughout the country.